Raudibotn, a Gem in the Highlands of Iceland

 7.31 KM 230 MT 2.30/3.30 hrs

 The crater is not visible from the parking spot, but you will easily find the trail heading up a small hill.
 Unfortunately, there are also some quad tracks; if possible, avoid them and follow the trail.
-Nature here is very pristine but also fragile.
+The Natural environment here is very pristine but also fragile.

 The magnificent views will slowly reveal themselves as you reach the top of the first hill.
 The crater, the waterfalls of the Hólmsá, the blue waters of Hólmsárlón and Mount Maelifell across the black sand plains.